sathwik-14/quikjs/README.md

-# QUICKJS- API Generator
+# QUIKJS- API Generator

-QUICKJS- API Generator is a powerful tool designed to streamline the process of building APIs for Express.js applications.
+QUIKJS- API Generator is a powerful tool designed to streamline the process of building APIs for Express.js applications.
 It provides support for PostgreSQL database and Sequelize ORM out of the box, allowing developers to quickly scaffold projects and generate RESTful APIs.

 ## Features